Envelopes of holomorphy and extension of functions of bounded type: The -envelope of holomorphy

-Finally, we say that a Riemann domain $(X,p)$ is a $H_b$-domain of holomorphy if it coincides with its $H_b$-envelope of holomorphy.

-It is easy to see that the envelope of holomorphy is, whenever it exists, unique up to an isomorphism.
-Also, the last definition can be generalized to pairs of classes of functions that are defined in any Riemann domain.
-It is not clear that any of these variants of the $H_b$-envelope of holomorphy should necessarily exist.
-Note that the classical $H_b$-envelope exists just because it can be constructed

-As we have mentioned in the introduction, the concept $H_b$-extension morphism introduced by Dineen and Venkova in \cite{DinVen04} is different from ours.
+Our concept of $H_b$-extension morphism is different from that introduced by Dineen and Venkova in \cite{DinVen04}.
 The main difference is that in our case, the envelope of a Riemann domain over $E$ is also modeled on $E$, while theirs is modeled on $E''$ (just as the spectrum \cite{AroGalGarMae96}).
-The reasons of our choice is that we want to preserve the uniqueness of extensions, as in the finite dimensional setting, and this cannot be achieved if we allow domains on $E''$.
-Also, if we want to define domains of holomorphy as those domains that coincide with their envelopes, we need both of them to be modeled over the same space.
-However, since extensions to the bidual are crucial in the theory of analytic functions of bounded type, we will devote a section to this kind of extensions.

-Now we characterize the strong $H_b$-envelope for a symmetrically regular $E$, and show that in this case $H_b$-envelope and the $H_b$-envelope of $X$ are actually the same.
-In the next section, we will show that even for balanced open subsets of $E$, the $H_b$-$H_b$-envelope of holomorphy may fail to exist.
-It does exists if the balanced open subset is also bounded.